Chapter 2: Object Oriented Programming in C++ Class 12 Computer Science NCERT Solutions

 };

-(i) Function 1 and Function 4 are overloaded constructors.
+(i) Function 1 and Function 4 are overloaded constructors (default and parameterized).

-(ii) Function 3 is a destructor, which is called automatically when an object goes out of scope.
+(ii) Function 3 is a destructor and is automatically called when the object goes out of scope.

 Example of Encapsulation in C++: